container-job-runner/cjr/README.md

 3. *containerPath* - path on container where host path will be mounted to
 4. *readonly* (Optional) - `true` or `false`
 5. *consistency* [Mac Only] (Optional) - can be either `consistent` or `delegated` or `cached`
+6. *selinux* (Optional) - `true` or `false`. if true, then :z will be added to mount.
+If false :z will never be added to mount (even if settings selinux is set to true)

 Example
 ```yaml